Norton Rose Fulbright

 There’s no progress more vital than what you’ll experience on our training contracts.
 Over two years – broken into four six-month seats – you’ll hit all kinds of new firsts with us, big and small.
 You’ll explore new areas, for instance.
 Each seat will take you through different sectors and practice areas, with at least one seat in each of corporate, banking and litigation.
 One of your seats will almost certainly be on secondment too – your first encounter with working in a new country, or maybe six months spent working in a client office.
 As you move from one milestone to the next, you’ll have a sizeable team at your back.
 A partner mentor to turn to and to learn from.
 A trainee buddy to teach you the ropes.
 And the whole trainee development team, to keep you on track from day to day.

 We offer up to 45 training contracts each year across two intakes.
-For the March and September 2020 intakes law and non-law penultimate years, finalists, graduates should apply from 1 October 2017 to 15 July.
+For the March 2021 and September 2021 intakes finalists and graduates law and non-law should apply from 1 October 2018 to 13 January 2019.
+Penultimate year law students should apply from 1 June 2019 – 14 July 2019 once they have received their second year grades.

 At Norton Rose Fulbright we look for intelligent, ambitious, internationally focused and commercially-minded individuals to drive our business.
 We will expect you to think creatively and find new ways to solve problems.
 We expect our trainees to deliver work that meets the highest professional, ethical and business standards for our clients.
 All applicants must have achieved at least AAB in their A levels or equivalent and be on course to achieve (or to have achieved already) a 2.1 degree or above.